The Cat Vet

 Why is my cat constantly shedding fur?

 As springtime approaches, the days start to get longer and we are all bathed in long awaited sunlight.
-This triggers a cat's body to start shedding all that extra fur that grew to see them through the cooler winter months.
-Later in the year, as the daylight periods reduce in the autumn, the situation changes as any existing dead hair is shed to make way for a fresh batch of hair growth in preparation for the extra insulation needed for wintertime.
+This triggers a cat's body to start shedding all that extra fur that grew as insulation, to see them through the cooler winter months.
+Later in the year, as the daylight periods reduce in the autumn, the situation changes as any existing dead hair is shed, to make way for a fresh batch of hair growth in preparation for the extra insulation needed for wintertime.

 Tangles, knots and mats